 Community members have requested that we build a public toilet.
 This is an unusual request; most villages want one private toilet per household.
 Building a public toilet is considerably less expensive than building a private one for each of the 600 households.
 The challenge of building a public toilet is to ensure it is properly maintained after it has been built.
 The options are a subscription model (monthly payment) or a pay-per-use model, to generate a fund for maintenance.
 A committee will administrate the fund.
 There was some discussion about exactly how this would work, and the community seems determined that they will be successful.

-The toilet will be built using the standard design in rural Ghana.
-It will have eight seats; four for male users, and four for females.
-It will be a single building, with the male and female entrances at opposite ends.
-Each cubicle will be brick-built on three sides, with a wooden door making the fourth side, lockable from the inside.
-There is no running water; each toilet will be a dry pit latrine with a vent pipe.
+Initially we planned to follow the villagers request.
+The toilet would have been be built using the standard design in rural Ghana.
+It would have had eight seats; four for male users, and four for females.
+It would have been be a single building, with the male and female entrances at opposite ends.
+Each cubicle would have been brick-built on three sides, with a wooden door making the fourth side, lockable from the inside.
+There is no running water; each toilet would be a dry pit latrine with a vent pipe.

 We will start by building the public toilet, and if that is successful and the community has installed the right procedures for running it with a properly-managed maintenance fund, we may continue supporting Bunuso with other projects.